 When a blood or bone marrow is ordered, a panel specific to the desired antibody and a professional interpretation will always be charged.
 The panel will be charged based on number of markers tested (FIRST for first marker, ADD1 for each additional marker).
-The interpretation will be based on markers tested in increments of 2 to 8, 9 to 15, or 16 and greater.
+The interpretation will be based on the 2 to 8 markers tested.

 Monoclonal antibodies are critical tools for detecting cellular antigens in various hematologic diseases and are used to provide critical diagnostic information.
 Monoclonal antibodies are also used as therapeutic agents in a variety of hematologic diseases.
 For example: